rfhb/ctrdata/README.md

     functions) or others systems.
-Unique (de-duplicated) trial records are identified across registers. `ctrdata` can merge and recode information (fields) and also provides easy access even to deeply-nested fields (🔔 new in v1.4.0).
+Unique (de-duplicated) trial records are identified across registers. `ctrdata` can merge and recode information (fields) and also provides easy access even to deeply-nested fields (new in v1.4.0).

 Remember to respect the registers’ terms and conditions (see `ctrOpenSearchPagesInBrowser(copyright = TRUE)`).
 Please cite this